Volume Two — Article 5 Volume 2 | Archive | Home

 In the matter of justification, we must never confuse these two aspects of redemption.

-By Number 1 we mean the doing (sinless life) and dying (atoning death) of Christ for us.
+By Number 1 we mean the doing (His sinless life) and dying (His atoning death) of Christ for us.
+This is the meritorious cause of our acceptance with God.

-By Number 2 we mean the work that the Holy Spirit does in the believer’s heart.
+By Number 2 we mean the work that the Holy Spirit does in the believer’s heart (repentance towards God and faith in the blood of Christ).
+This is the instrumental means of our acceptance with God.

-The Reformers maintained the Pauline position that we are justified solely on account of Number 1 – Christ’s work for us.
+The Reformers maintained the Pauline position that we are justified solely on the meritorious basis of Number 1 – Christ’s work for us as the meritorious cause of a sinner's acceptance with God.

-“By faith alone” (sola fide) became the slogan and war cry of the Reformation.
-And the Reformers meant that nothing else was required for justification save that a man believe in what God had done for him.
-In this context, they saw that faith was not an act which initiates a man’s justification, but a becoming conscious of something already in existence.
+“By faith without works ” became the slogan and war cry of the Reformation.
+By this the Reformers meant that nothing else was required for justification save that a repentant sinner trust only in what God had done for him in Christ on the cross of Calvary.
+In this context, they saw that when they put their trust in Christ's blood alone God forgives and accepts them as an adopted child of God and an heir of eternal life.

 The papists were willing to concede that a man could be justified by faith if that faith were clothed with love.
 But since love is the fulfilling of the law, the Reformers recognized that the papal view was a veiled attempt to support righteousness by the fulfillment of law.
-Hence Protestantism insisted on sola fide, for they saw that love would be the fruit in man’s experience of sanctification.
-According to Romans 5:1-5, love is the fruit of justification.
+Hence Protestantism insisted on sola fide, for they correctly saw that love and good works of obedience are the fruit in man’s experience of sanctification but not the root of ones acceptance with God in justification.
+According to Romans 5:1-6, love is the fruit of justification.

 Number 3 — Justified by Imputed Righteousness.